oussama-rahali/SecurityResearch/README.md

 # SecurityResearch
-This repository contains information on all of the code audit and CVEs I found.
+This repository contains information on all of the code audit I performed and CVEs I found